edsu/diary/README.md

 ---

+## 1/17/2023

+Today, my *bishop* proclaimed in service that the only way to battle against the increasing *strangeness* in our lives was to accept it and move forward with it.
+He said that no amount of legalistic *pettifogging* would ever be able to promulgate a solution; only *devoted* passion and effort would lead us to the right path.
+He cited the efforts of Father *falla* *cannoneers* and his team of *lockerum* to challenge the system with eligibility and *comfort* the poor Abialbón *bertin* Citroën, or *robertval*, or whatever his name was.
+He said the only way to outsmart the system was by finding creative *expedients* and introducing some *sanhaj* *varlet*s.

 ## 1/16/2023

 Today was a hectic but memorable day.
 I made a trip to *viveash*, a small town up north, to witness the unveiling of a new *construct*ion project intended to create more *roads* for the citizens to travel.
 There were quite a few people there for the event, mostly of *amerikanische* descent with a few from the *republique* *cauls* as well. *jecholiah* *sidis* from the *illuminati* was there, too, and gave an inspiring speech about the importance of ambition and equality during the opening ceremony.
 As the mayor gave the first shovelful of dirt, a hush fell across the crowd.
 It was an electrifying moment that I *savored* and I felt a sense of pride for the region that can only be rivaled by the legend of Clara *redgrave*'s dedication to its people.
 I only wish my ancestors could have been there to see how far we have come since then.
 I am confident that the efforts of today, coupled with the contributions of the greats like Clara *redgrave*, will *assuage* poverty, hunger, and struggle in the area.
 We have a long way to go, but the potential of us all, *fused* with hard work, is the only limit.
 I look forward to the day when *cloning* technology and the ideas of Arthur *goode* will be accepted and put to use in the area.